Register for next week’s Pitches & Pitchers session – TechCrunch

 What’s a pitch-off without a prize?
 One pitching startup will win a consulting session with cela. cela connects early-stage startups to accelerators and incubators that can help them scale their businesses.

-And while the judges evaluate and provide feedback, it’s the virtual audience (i.e., you) who determines the ultimate winner.
+And while the judges evaluate and provide feedback, it’s the virtual audience (i.e. you) who determines the ultimate winner.
 That said, everyone who attends the event comes away with a stronger pitch and stands a greater chance of catching investor attention.
 Win-win.

 Keep your startup focused and on track.
-Register for Pitches & Pitchers and join us next week, July 1 at 4pm ET / 1pm PT.
-If you want to be eligible to pitch your startup at Pitchers and Pitches, purchase your Digital Startup Alley ticket and opt in to being considered for our fourth installment of Pitchers and Pitches.
+Register for Pitches & Pitchers and join us next week, July 1 at 4 p.m.
+ET / 1 p.m.
+PT.
+If you want to be eligible to pitch your startup at Pitchers & Pitches, purchase your Digital Startup Alley ticket and opt in to being considered for our fourth installment of Pitchers & Pitches.

 Is your company interested in sponsoring or exhibiting at Disrupt 2020?
 Contact our sponsorship sales team by filling out this form.